00Fjongl/js-extra/Minification/mini.md

 'long_example'.repeat(4e20).split(/(?<=^(?:[^]{3000000000000000000})+)/);
 'long_example'.repeat(4e20).split(RegExp(`(?<=^(?:[^]{${3e18}})+)`));
 ```
-A complete redesign of the entire system may occur if a better function or combination of methods appears.
-They may be time-consuming, so they should be done thoroughly on the first try.
+An entire system may need to be redesigned if a better combination of methods appears.
+If redesigns are too time-consuming, then they should be done thoroughly on the first try.

-Grouping commonly repeated code throughout a script may drastically reduce its length.
+Grouping code that is repeated throughout a script may drastically reduce its length.
 Functions are the most flexible method to group statements, although execution speed and memory space dip when called often.
-These can be modified to call themselves, and even replace finite loops.
+They can be modified to call themselves, and even replace finite loops.
 ```js
 for(e=0;e<255;e++)[a[b],a[c]]=[a[c],a[b]];for(e=0;e<255;e++)[d[b],d[c]]=[d[c],d[b]];